The heat wave begins to ease today with afternoon showers in some regions.

 Heat wave balance

-Temperatures reached their peak this Monday, at the height of the second heat wave of the summer in our country.
-They surpassed the levels reached in the first, which occurred in late June and early July.
-For the first time this year, temperatures exceeded 43°C in Catalonia, specifically in Vinebre (Ribera d'Ebre), where the 43.8°C recorded this afternoon is not only the highest high of the summer so far in our country, but also the absolute heat record in the 27 years of data from this Meteo meteorological station.
-Four other stations with more than 20 years of official data have broken their own heat records.
+Temperatures reached their peak yesterday, Monday, at the height of the second heat wave of the summer in our country.
+They surpassed the levels reached during the first, which occurred in late June and early July.
+For the first time this year, temperatures have exceeded 43°C in Catalonia, specifically in Vinebre (Ribera d'Ebre), where the 43.8°C recorded yesterday afternoon is not only the highest high of the summer so far in our country, but also the absolute heat record in the 27 years of data from this meteorological station.
+Four other stations with more than 20 years of official data broke their own heat records.

-If it weren't for the extraordinary, torrid peak of July 2023 in Alt Empordà, which set a new absolute heat record in Catalonia - with 45.4 °C in Figueres - today would have equaled the record previously held, set in 2019 in Alcarràs.
-In any case, the 43.8 °C recorded in Vinebre is one of the highest values since records began.
+If it weren't for the extraordinary, torrid peak of July 2023 in Alt Empordà, which set a new absolute heat record in Catalonia—with 45.4°C in Figueres—yesterday would have equaled the record previously held in 2019 in Alcarràs.
+In any case, the 43.8°C recorded in Vinebre is one of the highest values on record.

-Temperatures have also reached or exceeded 40 °C in many inland areas of Terres de l'Ebre and Ponent, where temperatures may still rise slightly further until mid-afternoon.
-In addition, most highs are between 36 °C and 39 °C in the rest of the pre-coastal and inland areas, while on the coast temperatures have far exceeded 30 °C in many cases.
-Southwestern France is also notable, with several heat records broken today.
-These are the highest temperatures in Catalonia this sweltering Monday:
+40°C was also reached or exceeded in many inland areas of Terres de l'Ebre and Ponent.
+Furthermore, most highs ranged between 36°C and 39°C in the rest of the pre-coastal and inland areas, while on the coast, temperatures far exceeded 30°C in many cases.
+Southwestern France is also notable, with several heat records broken yesterday.
+These are the highest highs of this scorching Monday in Catalonia:

 - 42.4 °C: the Masroig